tylim88/FirelordJS/README.md

 💪🏻 Type object, array, any combination of array and object, regardless of the nesting level.

-🚀 The wrapper type all read and write operations; query field path, field value, collection path, document path.
+🚀 The wrapper type all read and write operations, query field path, field value, collection path, document path.

+🥙 All `Snapshot`(response) are recursively typed, no more type casting.

 🔥 Convert all value types to corresponding `read` types, `write` types and `compare` types (good at handling timestamp and field values).

-💥 Typed the seemly un-type-able Firestore Field Value(serverTimestamp, arrayRemove, arrayUnion and increment).
+💥 Safe typing with masked Firestore Field Value(serverTimestamp, arrayRemove, arrayUnion and increment) types.

-✨ API closely resembles Firestore API, low learning curve.

 🌈 Strictly one-time setup per document.
 Once configured, you are ready.
 No more confusing setup in the future, simplicity at its finest.